folio-org/folio-org.github.io/guidelines/development-design-review.md

 * Developer submits a pull request for the module
   * Developers should first verify the changes against the criteria in any [checklist](/guidelines/pull-requests-checklists/) and [definition of done](/reference/glossary/#dod) defined for the module
-  * Issue is marked in code review
+  * Issue is marked as "In code review"
   * Pull request maintainer is added as first assignee
 * Code owners are automatically invited to review
 * Additional specific reviewers should be invited